What is it?

-- One free set of school uniform for all Year 7 students to enable parents and carers to support the school uniform policy and further financial support for those most in need
+- One free set of school uniform for all Year 7 students who are eligible for PP funding to enable parents and carers to support the school uniform policy and further financial support for those most in need

 - Nutritious snacks and drinks prior to some morning exams to ensure that students have the best possible start to the exam